What is the Mediterranean Diet?

 Losing Weight on the Mediterranean Diet

-It may seem counter-intuitive to previous ways of thinking (remember villain-izing specific nutrients?) but this diet — which includes high-fat foods like olive oil, avocados, and sometimes cheese — has been shown to help with weight loss, when coupled with regular exercise.
+It may seem counter-intuitive to previous ways of thinking (remember villainizing specific nutrients?), but this diet — which includes high-fat foods like olive oil, avocados, and sometimes cheese — might support healthy weight management with controlled portions and when coupled with regular exercise.

 The Bottom Line

-One of the keys to successfully losing weight — and keeping it off — is to find a pattern of eating that is satisfying and fits in with your lifestyle.
+One of the keys to supporting your health and maintaining a healthy weight is to find a pattern of eating that is satisfying and fits in with your lifestyle.